 It has been estimated (by the Property Guardian Providers Association) that if all of the vacant public sector and commercial buildings across the UK were added to the property guardian sector, then a staggering 10 million square foot of property would be available.

 Is it easy to become a property guardian?

-There are obviously many benefits to property guardian programmes, which are often considered to be a win-win situation.
-These programmes offer people a quirky alternative accommodation option, and offer an aspiring option for first-time buyers, and provide cheap rent giving them more time to spend on saving up for a deposit.
+There are obviously many benefits to property guardian programs, which are often considered to be a win-win situation.
+These programs offer people a quirky alternative accommodation option, and offer an aspiring option for first-time buyers, and provide cheap rent giving them more time to spend on saving up for a deposit.

 Furthermore, property guardianship means that otherwise empty buildings are kept occupied, lowering the risk of it being vandalised or taken over by squatters, who can be difficult to remove.
 It also provides the owners to keep more flexibility than would have otherwise been possible with a conventional tenancy contract or a buy-to-let.

 Property guardian demographics

 Wondering who tends to be most interested in becoming a property guardian?
 According to research, it is a scheme mostly popular with young people.
 This should come as little surprise when one considers ‘Generation Rent’ and the difficulty for those under 30 to get onto the property ladder and secure their first home.
 It is estimated that 45% of UK property guardians are in their 20s, whilst 15% are in their 30s.

 It is also estimated that six out of 10 using the property guardian scheme paid less than £500 a month for their property.
 With the same amount having lived in the building for at least a year.

 The area of the UK that had the largest share of guardian property was in London, then Birmingham, Machester and Bristol.